skypher/cerridwen/README.rst

 What's the guaranteed precision of the generated data?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For new and full moons (and other angles) the maximum error is smaller than 1/10^6.
+For new and full moons (and other angles) the maximum error does never exceed 1/10^6, guaranteed by an assertion.

 What zodiac is used for the longitudes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All longitudes whether absolute or relative use the tropical zodiac, i.e. zero degrees refers to zero degrees tropical Aries, which in turn corresponds to the sun's position at the vernal equinox of the year in question.

 What about other planetary bodies?